mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_subscription_item_period_summaries

-<p>Returns a list of subscription item period summaries sorted in reverse-chronological order (newest first).
-The first entry represents the current period of usage; its ID is NOT stable until the period ends.</p>
+Returns a list of subscription item period summaries sorted in reverse-chronological order (newest first).
+The first entry represents the current period of usage; its ID is NOT stable until the period ends.

 <details><summary>Parameters</summary>